JasonMorgan/JasonMorgan.github.io/_posts/2020-12-06-multi-cluster-linkerd.md

 ![terminal-gws](/images/terminal-linkerd-mc-gws.png)

 Note that each cluster sees the other's gateway.
-On top of that we can rerun our linkerd check to see more multicluster health check outputs.
+On top of that we can rerun our Linkerd check to see more multicluster health check outputs.

 ```bash
 linkerd check --multicluster